LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

   - A `<policyArea>` element may include the following children:
     - `<name>` (e.g. Government Operations and Politics)
       - The name of the policy area term attached to a bill or resolution.
+    - `<updateDate>` (e.g. 2021-06-07T20:24:30Z)
+     - The update date for the bill subject on Congress.gov.
+This may be the date the subject was published or re-published.
+The `<updateDate>` is the date of the last update received for the legislative entity .
+It’s not a date corresponding to the legislative date or legislative action date.

 #### Summaries Level